 My donation makes a difference

-I’m donating a bilingual textbook in French and Mooré (the local language) to 8 children in Burkina Faso to help them make better progress at school.
+I offer a bilingual French and Mooré (local language) textbook to 8 children in Burkina Faso to help them better progress in school.

-I’m helping 250 pregnant women in Bangladesh to prepare for the birth of their baby and the risks associated with childbirth.
+I allow 250 pregnant women in Bangladesh to be prepared for the birth of their babies and the risks associated with their childbirth.

-I’m funding in-service training in bilingual education for 10 teachers in Guatemala to improve the quality of their lessons.
+I finance continuing education in bilingual education to 10 teachers in Guatemala to improve the quality of their lessons.